mermaidpurse/wrapsher/README.md

 To achieve output using strictly POSIX-mandated built-ins, we can use :, . (dot), break, cd, continue, eval, exec, exit, export, readonly, return, set, shift, times, trap, and unset.
 However, generating user-visible output strictly with these built-ins is not feasible since they do not handle output directly.
 ```

-In `use module io` (also maybe implicit), you are permitted to use the
+In `use module io`, you are permitted to use the following often
-following often built-in commands (but whether `io` requires the
+built-in commands (but whether `io` requires the feature `external` is
-feature `external` is platform-dependent and detected at
+platform-dependent and detected at runtime).
+See, there are no
-runtime).
-See, there are no strictly POSIX commands that can do I/O:
+strictly POSIX commands that can do I/O: although most shells
-although most shells implement `echo` and `printf` as built-ins, they
+implement `echo` and `printf` as built-ins, they aren't required to,
-aren't required to, and I'd like the language core to be strictly
+and I'd like the language core to be strictly dependent on a POSIX
-dependent on a POSIX shell and nothing else.
-The `io` module will
+shell and nothing else.
+The `io` module will probably use the
-probably use the following declarations to indicate its dependency
-on these tools.
+following declarations to indicate its dependency on these tools.

 `use external echo`
 `use external printf`